bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 The full application consists of 29 .NET solutions, 111 projects of different types developed in 11 months by an average of nine developers.

-We faced a lot of challenges, both technical and organizational and everybody have learned a lot in the process.
+Even after some years of DDD practice, we faced a lot of challenges, both technical and organizational and everybody have learned a lot in the process.

 To me, one of the most surprising lessons that I learned the hard way is about the meaning of exceptions and how they work in DDD projects.